Greguru0/SpotList/README.md

 ## Important Notes

-- Make sure to set the Redirect URI in your Spotify application settings to `http://localhost:5000/callback`.
+- Make sure to set the Redirect URI in your Spotify application settings to the REDIRECT_URI in the .env file.